 Paragon's watch list screening service allows your private foundation, DAF, or grantmaking public charity to implement best practices in anti-terrorist financing screening, giving you peace of mind while reducing your cost and time spent complying with the provisions of the USA Patriot Act related to combating terrorist financing.

 The U.S. Office of Foreign Assets Control (OFAC) takes a risk-based approach to compliance with counterterrorism regulations, and has published specific Voluntary Best Practices for US-Based Charities that grantmakers are encouraged to adopt.
 The U.S. Treasury Department has also published a Risk Matrix for the Charitable Sector to assist grantmakers.
 In response to these guidelines, Paragon offers two vetting packages to accommodate a grantmaker’s level of perceived risk.
-We recommend Silver Vetting as a minimum for any international disbursements.
+We recommend Silver Vetting as a minimum for any international grants or disbursements.

 The San Francisco Foundation